 Learn about pollination, migration, host plants, and the survival skills of local butterflies and moths.
 Make an origami moth or butterfly or design a caterpillar for our “caterpillar runway”.
 Explore the native pollinators along the “pollinator pathway”.

-Masks, distancing and registration required.
+Masks, distancing and registration strongly recommended.

 This event is part of our monthly “Art & Science in the Park” series with 15 Minute Field Trips, focusing on community action to protect wildlife, promote biodiversity, and combat climate change.
 Learn about local flora and fauna through art and science activities.
 Great for families or to use in the classroom.
 Stay longer to enjoy the park, pick up litter, or use your new knowledge to educate others.